ha-mj7/ITNE352-Project-Group-SA6/README.md

 # 🙏 Acknowledgments

-- Thanks to the Python community for their extensive libraries and documentation.
-- Thanks to the instructor (Dr. Mohamed Abdulaziz Al-Meer) for support and feedback
+- Thanks to the instructor ```Dr. Mohamed Abdulaziz Al-Meer``` for support and guidance throughout the project.
 - Thanks peers for their collaboration and insights.

 # 📝 Conclusion